dunneev/qmk_firmware/keyboards/planck/keymaps/dunneev/readme.md

-# The Default Planck Layout
+# Evan's Planck Layout

+If in doubt, use the latest rev.